mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 the two transactions are different.
 In these cases readwritesplit will abort the transaction and close the client connection.

+Statements that result in an implicit commit do not reset the transaction when transaction_replay is enabled.
+This means that if the transaction is replayed, the transaction will be committed twice due to the implicit commit being present.
+The exception to this are the transaction management statements such as `BEGIN` and `START TRANSACTION`: they are detected and will cause the transaction to be correctly reset.

 Any changes to the session state (e.g. autocommit state, SQL mode) done inside a transaction will remain in effect even if the connection to the server where the transaction is being executed fails.
 When readwritesplit creates a new